Measure What Matters: Knowing is Not Doing

 Credible Data That Connects Learning to Behavioral Outcomes

-Well into the second half of 2022, HR and learning and development (L&D) professionals continue to struggle with skills gaps in their organizations.
+One of the most pressing issues HR and L&D professionals continue to grapple with is skills gaps in their organizations.

 Confirming the challenge, recent research1 by the Society for Human Resource Management (SHRM) explains that: